Tkunl/hash-worker/packages/benchmark/README.md

 ## Introduce for benchmark

-It is used to test the hash calculation speed of the Hash worker under different threads.
+This project is used to test the hash calculation speed of Hash worker in different threads.

-Both `browser` environments and `node` environments are now supported.
+It supports both `browser` and `Node.js` environments.

 ### Usage